prismarinenetwork/EaglerHackerList/README.md

-this is made 100% in html5
+this is made 100% in html